Loading Dock Truck Accidents and the Law

 - How do loading dock accidents happen?

-- What are the legal options for a loading dock accident?
+- What are the legal options for victims and their families after a loading dock accident?

 - What happens when a loading dock accident results in death?